Understanding The FCC’s New Online Privacy Rules

 What About Non-Sensitive Information?

-Based on the above insight, the most likely question now on your mind is, “What kind of information isn’t sensitive?”
+The most likely question now on your mind is, “What kind of information isn’t sensitive?”
 It basically includes very simplistic details, some of which is already widely distributed with your knowledge, such as your email and IP addresses, the amount of bandwidth you use and the service tier you subscribe to through the ISP.

 Separate Rules for Three Categories of Information